chrisjeremy84/chrisjeremy84/README.md

 # Chris Jeremie Ishimwe, 23

-#### A computer engineering students with various of interests in the development of web & mobile applications.
+#### A computer engineer with various of interests in the development of web & mobile applications.
 More engaged in the development of single webpage applications and the contribution to the open source world...

 ### MOSTLY USED TOOLS
 - Python